Configuring the Nginx Error and Access Logs

 Configuring the Error Log

-Nginx writes messages about the application and general server errors in the error log file.
-If you are experiencing errors in your web application, the error log is the first place to start for troubleshooting issues.
+Nginx writes messages about application and general server errors in the error log file.
+If you are experiencing errors in your web application, the error log is the first place to start for troubleshooting.

-The error_log directive enables and sets the location and the severity level of the error log.
-It takes the following form and can be set within an http, server, or location block:
+The error_log directive enables the error log and sets the location and severity level.
+It can be set within an http, server, or location block:

 Each log level includes the higher levels.
 For example, if you set the log level to warn, Nginx will also log the error, crit, alert, and emerg messages.